“The Land of Fire and Ice” – and picture of friendly people on Iceland

 Something big.
-Iceland is one of the safest countries in the world with crime rate extremely low.
+First of all, Iceland is one of the safest countries in the world with crime rate extremely low.
 Guðni Thorlacius Jóhannesson (49) is the President and his wife Eliza Reid the First Lady.
-She invites us to this little island to share the joy as Iceland goes to the FIFA World Cup 2018.
-Their heros proof the excitement to be part of something big, even when you are small.
+They invite us to this little island to share joy and own heros.
+The football team of Iceland is part of the big picture – even when the nation is small.

 Make it Happen!

 Touch Down: Five hours from New York to Reykjavík, and three hours from London.
 Leifur Eiríksson International Airport in Keflavík, 48km from Reykjavik.